Diffusion along chains of normally hyperbolic cylinders: Introduction and main result

-In the neighborhood of a single cylinder $\jC:=\jC_k$ of the chain, the polysystem we will consider is given by a pair $(\ph,\psi)$, where $\ph$ is a diffeomorphism and $\psi$ is a homoclinic correspondence, whose existence relies on additional conditions imposed to good cylinders.
-To define $\ph$ and $\psi$, we first require the existence of a global section $\Sig$ of the Hamiltonian flow restricted to $\jC$, endowed with symplectic coordinates $(\th_1,r_1)\in\T\times[a,b]$ for some $0<a<b$.
-The diffeomorphism $\ph$ is the Poincar\'e return map associated with $\Sig$, so $\ph$ is symplectic, and we assume $\ph$ to twist all vertical lines $\th_1=\textrm{cst.}$ to the right (or to the left).
-Other mild conditions on $\ph$ will also be required (see Definition~\ref{def:special}).
-We define the {aforementioned} essential {subtori} of $\jC$ as those which intersect $\Sig$ along essential invariant circles of $\ph$.
+In the neighborhood of a single cylinder $\jC:=\jC_k$ of the chain, we will consider a polysystem $(f_i)_{i\in I}$ defined on a global section $\Sig$ of the Hamiltonian flow restricted to $\jC$.
+The polysystem consists of a pair $(\ph,\psi)$, where $\ph$ is a diffeomorphism on $\jC$, and $\psi$ is a homoclinic {\em correspondence}\footnote{In Section~\ref{Sec:goodcyl} we will consider homoclinic correspondences consisting of families of local diffeomorphisms on $\jC$, whose domains are not necessarily mutually disjoint} on $\jC$, whose existence relies on additional conditions imposed on good cylinders.
+By construction, the global section $\Sig$ is endowed with symplectic coordinates $(\th,r)\in\T\times[a,b]$ for some $0<a<b$.
+The diffeomorphism $\ph$ is the Poincar\'e return map associated to $\Sig$, so $\ph$ is symplectic, We assume $\ph$ to tilt all vertical lines $\th=\textrm{cst.}$ to the right (or to the left).
+Other mild conditions on $\ph$ will also be required (see Definition~\ref{def:good}).
+The essential subtori of $\jC$ are those which intersect $\Sig$ along essential invariant circles of $\ph$.

-The correspondence $\psi$ comes from the homoclinic connections.
-A first natural homoclinic correspondence is defined on $\jC$ rather than $\Sig$, and associates with each element $x\in\jC$ the subset of all $y\in\jC$ such that $W^-(x)$ intersects $W^+(y)$ (with additional transversality requirements)\footnote{this type of correspondence was previously studied in \cite{DLS06a}, where the authors use an appropriate restriction of the correspondence, which they refer to as the {\em scattering map}.}.
+The homoclinic correspondence $\psi$ is determined by the homoclinic orbits to $\jC$.
+A first natural homoclinic correspondence is defined on $\jC$ rather than on $\Sig$, and associates to each element $x\in\jC$ the subset of all $y\in\jC$ such that $W^-(x)$ intersects $W^+(y)$ (with additional transversality requirements)\footnote{This type of correspondence was previously studied in \cite{DLS00,DLS06a}, where the authors use an appropriate restriction of the correspondence, which they refer to as the {\em scattering map}}.

-To deduce our correspondence $\psi$ from the previous one we then have to perform a ``reduction'' to the section $\Sig$, which is achieved by a suitable transport by the Hamiltonian flow inside~$\jC$.
-We will distinguish between two cases: the simplest one, where $\psi$ is a globally defined diffeomorphism of the section (we then say that $\jC$ is an $F$-cylinder), and the more difficult one, where the correspondence $\psi$ is formed by a collection of local diffeomorphisms of $\Sig$, whose domains may intersect one another (we then say that $\jC$ is a $P$-cylinder).
+To derive the homoclinic correspondence $\psi$ on $\Sig$ from the homoclinic correspondence on $\jC$, we perform a ``reduction'' to the section $\Sig$, which is achieved by a suitable transport by the Hamiltonian flow inside~$\jC$.
+The correspondence $\psi$ turns out to be a collection of local diffeomorphisms of $\Sig$, whose domains may intersect one another.